PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Introduction

+Second, we leverage a data augmentation strategy.
+In practice, screening libraries include a variety of compounds where most of them do not appear in the training set.
+Currently available experimental data on protein-ligand binding structures has very limited coverage on the structural diversity of all possible binding complexes.
+A model trained with a set of experimental binding structures, which would only include the stable binding poses, may fail to distinguish the stable poses from non-stable poses in the inference set\cite{Chen2019}.
+Therefore, we augmented our training data with computationally generated random binding poses of protein-ligand pairs to improve the model generalization\cite{doi:10.1021/acs.jcim.0c00263}.

-To evaluate the generalization ability of the proposed model, we use the CASF2016 benchmark.
-Previously, the evaluation of the DTI models had mostly focused on the correlation between the predicted and the experimental binding affinities\supercite{Ragoza2017,Mohan,Feinberg2018,Lim2019,Torng2019}.
-However, the high correlation does not automatically guarantee the good model generalization \supercite{Chen2019}.
-A well-generalized model should successfully identify the true binding pose in minimum-energy or correctly rank the best binding molecule, where the former criterion is related to docking power, and the latter is related to screening power.
-Examining both tasks are essential to make sure that the model is well-generalized and thus can be utilized in practice such as virtual high-thoughput screening (vHTS).
-We compared the performance of PIGNet with other docking programs and previous deep learning models, in terms of various metrics including docking power and screening power of the CASF2016 benchmark\supercite{Su2019}.
-PIGNet significantly improved the docking power and concomitantly the screening power, compared to the previous deep learning models.
-In addition to the model performance evaluation, we show the possibility of interpretation.
-Since explaining the underlying chemistry of the DTI prediction is pharmacologically important, a lack of interpretability in deep learning models was a crucial drawback\supercite{Pahikkala2015,ijcai2018-468}.
-Physics-based deep learning models can offer interpretability by providing intermediate values that carry certain physical meanings\supercite{Zubatyuk2019}.
-As our model can predict the interaction energy for each atom-atom pair, we can assess the contribution of each ligand substructure in total binding free energy.
-Taking account of the information, practitioners would be able to substitute the less contributing moieties, opening up the possibility of further ligand optimization.
+To assess the generalization ability of the proposed model, we focused on the docking and the screening power of the CASF-2016 benchmark\cite{Su2019}.
+Previously, the DTI models had been evaluated in terms of the correlation between the predicted and the experimental binding affinities\cite{Ragoza2017,Mohan,Feinberg2018,Kim2019,Torng2019}.
+However, the high correlation does not automatically guarantee a good model generalization\cite{Chen2019}.
+A well-generalized model should be able to successfully identify the true binding pose that has minimum energy and correctly rank the best binding molecule.
+The former criterion can be assessed in terms of docking power, while the latter one is related to screening power.
+Examining a model for both tasks is essential to ensure the model's ability to generalize in real-world settings such as virtual high-throughput screening (vHTS).
+We compared the benchmark results of PIGNet with traditional docking calculations and previous deep learning models and showed that our model significantly improved both docking power and screening power.